Taro: Suriname

 In Suriname it is called tayer, taya, pomtayer or pongtaya.
 The taro root is called aroei by the indigenous Surinamese and is commonly known as "Chinese tayer".
 The variety known as eddoe is also called Chinese tayer.
 It is a popular cultivar among the Maroon population in the interior, also because it is not adversely affected by high water levels.
 The dasheen variety, commonly planted in swamps, is rare, although appreciated for its taste.
 The closely related Xanthosoma species is the base for the popular Surinamese dish pom.
 The cooked taro leaf (taya-wiri, or tayerblad) is also a well-known green leafy vegetable.

 Trinidad and Tobago

 In Trinidad and Tobago, it is called dasheen.
 The leaves of the taro plant are used to make the Trinidadian variant of the Caribbean dish known as callaloo (which is made with okra, dasheen/taro leaves, coconut milk or creme and aromatic herbs) and it is also prepared similarly to steamed spinach.
 The root of the taro plant is often served boiled, accompanied by stewed fish or meat, curried, often with peas and eaten with roti, or in soups.
-The leaves are also sauteed with onions, hot pepper and garlic til they are melted to make a dish called "bhaji".
+The leaves are also sautéed with onions, hot pepper and garlic til they are melted to make a dish called "bhaji".
 This dish is popular with Indo-Trinidadian people.
-The leaves are also fried in a split pea batter to make "saheena", a fritter of Indian origin.
+The leaves are also fried in a split pea batter to make "saheena" (which has a crunchy exterior and soft interior), a fritter of Indian origin.